 Triadic Art Therapy with Indigenous foster families

-Involves child and caregiver in joint art-making sessions with a focus on cultural connectedness;
+Involves child and caregiver in joint art-making sessions with an art therapist who is attending to their cultural connectedness as a third element in their relationship.

 Centers on the “relational values” of Indigenous culture, specifically those embraced by local First Nations people in Manitoba.